diptavo/GAUSS/README.md

 We performed the association analysis of 1,403 binary phenotypes from UK-Biobank with `C2` (Curated pathways) and `C5` (GO pathways) from [MSigDB v6.2](https://data.broadinstitute.org/gsea-msigdb/msigdb/release/6.2/) using GAUSS.
 The results can be visualized using a [PheWeb-like visual server](http://ukb-pathway.leelabsg.org/).

-# Miscellaneous
+# Update Log

-This is an initial developement version.
-This will be updated along with the manuscript.
+- 07/06/2020: GAUSS published as a R-package along with detailed documentations and utility function.